AlphaCore0038/Ignite-26/README.md

 ## 🌐 Deployment

-The frontend is deployed using **GitHub Pages**, allowing the website to be accessed publicly through a web browser without requiring users to install or run the project locally.
+The frontend is deployed using **GitHub Pages**, allowing the website to be accessed publicly through a web browser without requiring users to install or run the project locally...

 ### Live Website